 Challenge #2 - Legacy Integrations and Customizations

-Many companies over the years bolt-on several (sometimes dozens) of one-off integrations and customizations.
-Some are built specifically for the unique needs of the business, which makes them even more tricky to port to your new software.
+Over the years many companies bolt on several (sometimes dozens) of one-off integrations and customizations.
+Some are built specifically for the unique needs of the business, which makes them even more tricky to import to your new software.

 Challenge #3 - Older Versions of Dynamics AX

 Microsoft has a clear path for migration from AX 2012 R2 and R3.
 However, if your business is running on AX 2009, for example, you will likely have some additional steps added to your migration plan.
 Your options may include extracting your data from AX 2009, upgrading to AX 2012, then 365, or a fresh implementation of 365.

 Unfortunately, not all your reports built in AX will be compatible with Dynamics 365, especially some of your custom reports.
 Here again, you’ll want to assess each report and the data it provides and ask yourself if it still serves your needs.

 Many clients opt to build all their reports anew in Dynamics 365.
 It offers advanced reporting options utilizing onboard intelligence and automated calculations.
 This type of visibility and visual reporting can empower your organization to become data-driven in its decision making.

 Rely on an Experienced Microsoft Partner